arnulfojr/daily-terminal/README.md

 This includes some dependencies managed by tpm and Vundle plugin managers for each of these components.

 ## Aware
-So this is my configuration and this are my preferences you're free to take this as a base and extend or recommend different configurations, therefore this type of license attached in the repo.
+This is my personal configuration for my Terminal and there are my personal preferences.
+You're free to take this as a base and extend or recommend different configuartions.

 ## Dependencies
 This set up is meant for macOS but works just fine with Linux Systems